saebekassebil/teoria/README.md

 Documentation & Examples
 ------------------------

-http://saebekassebil.github.com/teoria - Here you'll find the compiled documentation, which is generally quite helpful.
+http://saebekassebil.github.com/teoria - Here you'll find the
+compiled documentation, which tries to be generally helpful.
-The `examples` folder contains some Annotated Source objects which can help you to fully understand the structure of `teoria`.
+The `examples` folder contains some Annotated Source objects which can help you to fully understand the inner structure of `teoria`.
-You can build the examples/docs with `docco`, but I think for now that I'll just upload the generated docs along in the `docs` folder.
+You can build the examples/docs with `docco`, but it's also available at the GitHub Pages site.